Nafta7/gulp-require-tasks/README.md

   deploy: ['minify:css', 'minify:js']
 }
 ```
-Toska will automatically start all tasks and their dependencies following
+Toska will create all tasks with gulp and their dependencies following the
-the directory structure passed to `mirror`.
-Running `gulp -T` with the previous
+directory structure passed to `mirror`.
+Running `gulp -T` with
-directory structure will result in the following task tree:
+the previous directory structure will result in the following task tree:

 ```
 build